10 of the Easiest Vegetables to Grow, Even If You Live in Zone 3

 How to extend the season in short-season zone 3 gardens

 You may not succeed in extending the season by planting earlier outside.
 Seeds are programmed to begin growing based on soil temperatures and hours of sunlight.
 But you can extend the season in two ways.
-The first is by starting plants indoors under a grow light and transplanting in their optimal position after all danger of frost has passed.
+The first is by starting plants indoors under a grow light and transplanting them in their optimal position after all danger of frost has passed.
 This can give you a jump start on the growing season that can be especially helpful in short-season gardens.

 The second way to extend the season, even if you are planting easy to grow vegetables, is to cover the raised beds with a row cover.
 This protects the plants against both late and early frosts and can hold heat and moisture in the soil.